-SECTION 2 What you pay for a drug depends on which drug payment stage you are in when you get the drug a prescription filled or refilled.
+SECTION 2 What you pay for a drug depends on which drug payment stage you are in when you get the drug Section 2.1 What are the drug payment stages for Advantage Care COPD you get a prescription filled or refilled.
 Details of each stage are in Sections 4 through 7 of this chapter.
 The stages are:

-Section 2.1 What are the drug payment stages for Advantage Care by Ultimate (HMO C-SNP) members?
+Section 2.1 What are the drug payment stages for Advantage Care COPD by Ultimate (HMO C-SNP) members?

-There are four drug payment stages for your prescription drug coverage under Advantage Care by Ultimate (HMO C-SNP).
-How much you pay depends on what stage you are in when you get
+There are four drug payment stages for your prescription drug coverage under Advantage Care COPD by Ultimate (HMO C-SNP).
+How much you pay depends on what stage you are in when